lf-edge/eve/docs/UPSTREAMING.md

 * `sgdisk` - with specific patches listed [here](../pkg/gpt-tools/patches)
 * `cgpt` - works with ChromeOS-specific GPT partitioning
-* [zboot](../pkg/gpt-tools/files/zboot) - a script whose purpose is unknown.
-It is not referenced elsewhere that we can find.
+* [zboot](../pkg/gpt-tools/files/zboot) - a script that is the main entry point for EVE Go code querying and manipulating the state of partitions

 Upstreaming may be possible with `sgdisk`, if the patches are included.